brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

     those nerds you picked on become millionaires later in life?
 Well, good n\
     ews

-Well, we can only look at today's headlines.
-I guess we can't be sure of ten interesting things happening every day.
-Still, at least I know I'm getting all of the interesting headlines that are available, up to my limit.
+Well, we can only look at today’s headlines.
+I guess we can’t be sure of ten interesting things happening every day.
+Still, at least I know I’m getting all of the interesting headlines that are available, up to my limit.

 Next problem: the only way I can fetch different headline types is to manually dig in to the source code and change the category.

 ``` ruby
 require 'open-uri'